Pipelayers - 47-2151.00

 • Dig trenches to desired or required depths, by hand or using trenching tools.

-• Grade and level trench bases, using tamping machines and hand tools.
+• Grade or level trench bases, using tamping machines or hand tools.

-• Install and use instruments such as lasers, grade rods, and transit levels.
+• Install or use instruments such as lasers, grade rods, or transit levels.

 • Locate existing pipes needing repair or replacement, using magnetic or radio indicators.

-• Operate mechanized equipment such as pickup trucks, rollers, tandem dump trucks, front-end loaders, and backhoes.
+• Operate mechanized equipment, such as pickup trucks, rollers, tandem dump trucks, front-end loaders, or backhoes.

 • Tap and drill holes into pipes to introduce auxiliary lines or devices.

-• Train others in pipe-laying, and provide supervision.
+• Train or supervise others in laying pipe.

 Detailed Work Activities